garywiz/chaperone/_sources/ref/config-service.txt

    :ref:`environment variable expansion <env.expansion>` and "tilde" expansion for user names are supported, though "tilde" expansion is supported only on the command name itself, not on arguments.

-   Note that the command line is *not* passed to a shell, so other shell metacharacters or shell environment variable syntax not supported.
+   Note that the command line is *not* passed to a shell, so other shell meta-characters or shell environment variable syntax not supported.

    The first token on the command line must be an executable program available in the ``PATH``.
 If it is not found,